WebAccessVL: Violation-Aware VLM for Web Accessibility

 \section{Conclusion}

-In this work, we formulate the task of improving a website's accessibility as an image-conditioned program synthesis problem.
-We construct a dataset consisting of paired HTML files that have been manually modified to comply with WCAG2.
-We propose training VLMs in a violation-conditioned manner to address this task.
-Empirical results show that our method reduces the average number of violations from \textbf{5.34} to \textbf{0.44} per website on the test set.
-Compared to GPT-5, our approach achieves a \textbf{73.9\%} reduction in violations.
-We also show that LLMs are suboptimal in understanding visual content when relying solely on HTML code.
-This work is a first step toward automating web accessibility.
+In this work, we formulate the task of improving website accessibility as an image-conditioned program synthesis problem.
+We construct WebAccessVL, a dataset of 1,500 paired HTML files manually modified to comply with WCAG2.
+We propose training VLMs in a violation-conditioned manner, where the model conditions on parsed violation reports describing specific accessibility issues detected in the input HTML.
+This conditioning enables the model to focus on fixing the violations in the report.
+Empirical results show that our method reduces violations from {5.34} to {0.211} per website with Gemma 3 and {0.244} with Llama 3.2 Vision, a {96.0\%} reduction from raw data.
+Compared to GPT-5 (1.68 violations), our approach achieves an {87\%} reduction while maintaining design fidelity, with 90\% structural accuracy vs. GPT-5's 0.5\%.
+Through systematic comparisons, we demonstrate that VLMs significantly outperform text-only LLMs, with fine-tuned VLMs achieving 60--77\% fewer violations than their LLM counterparts by leveraging visual understanding of rendered pages.
+This work represents an important step toward automating web accessibility.
 To support further research, we will release both the code and the dataset.

 {

 }

 {\bf Appendix}\\